ngoclongha/PBR/README.md

 ------------
  - Clone the source code using visual studio
  - Click Debug to interact with the PBR UI.
- - Download the same dataset Sound_Acyclic_EPC_414.zip testing
+ - Download the sample dataset "Sound_Acyclic_EPC_414.zip" for testing
  - The experiment section will store the output file to F:/ drive.

 System Requirements: